zPeanut/Horizon-Resources/README.md

-# Horizon-Resources
+# Resources
-Resources used in the Horizon Hacked Client.
+resources used in various of my utility mods